 We probably all know that sugar is bad for us.
 We deem it as a treat food and naturally try to limit the amount we consume to prevent gaining weight.
 But what you might not know is how much sugar can be found in everyday food items.

 It was at this point I started to find it everywhere.
-It was in healthy snack bars, bliss balls, my favourite granolas and even my savoury snacks.
+It was in healthy snack bars, bliss balls, my favourite granola and even my savory snacks.
 More worryingly I discovered sugar was frequently the largest ingredient.

 By reading food labels I began to feel more in control of what I was eating.
 I was proud to know that I was nourishing my body instead of mindlessly putting food in my mouth.
 Of course there is always room for treat days once in a while but to be honest, once I cut sugar from my diet it no longer had the same hold over me like it once did.
 I didn’t crave it anymore and I didn’t feel like I was going without.